zemiguel20/AirRaceGame/Documentation/Index.md

 There is also a UI script component attached to the root object, which other objects like GameManager can use was an interface to manage the UI elements.

+### Waypoint <a name="Waypoint"></a> <a href="#Index" style="font-size:13px">(index)</a>

+Waypoint is an arrow with its own camera.
+This camera renders its image to an asset of type *Render Texture*.
+A Waypoint layer is used so that only the waypoint is rendered by this camera.

+Then a component in the HUD is added which displays this Render Texture.

+The waypoint points the location of the current Goal relative to the Player Camera's local transform.

 ## Main Menu <a name="MainMenu"></a> <a href="#Index" style="font-size:13px">(index)</a>